ibm-cloud-docs/EventStreams/eventstreams157.md

    ```
    {: codeblock}
-3. Switch to using the new producers and consumers to the new Enterrprise cluster.
+3. Switch to using the new producers and consumers to the new Enterprise cluster.

 <br/>